Alvee93/PhotoAnnotator/README.md

 ## Prerequisites

-OpenCV 2.4.136 and a custom Haar-Cascade Classifier model (.xml).
+OpenCV 2.4.136, a custom Haar-Cascade Classifier model (.xml) for face detection, and a trained model (.yml) for face recognition.

 ## Build